sam-mcclure/Study-Guide/JavaScript/Notes.md

 * The 'prototype' property only has such a special effect when it is set to a constructor function and invoked with new

 * By default, all functions have F.prototype = { constructor: F}, so we can get the constructor of an object by accessing its 'constructor' property

+# Closures

+* **Closure** - The combination of a function and the lexical environment from which it was declared.
+Closure allows a function to access variables from an enclosing scope - environment - even after it leaves the scope in which it was declared

+* The returned function can access variables from the enclosing scope

+* It can refer to outer scope variables even after the outer function has returned

+* One of the main benefits of closures is that it allows data encapsulation - the idea that some data should not be directly exposed